osmansahan/GeoPipe/PROJECT_DOCUMENTATION.md

 ## 1. System Overview

-The OSM Tile Generator Professional Edition v3.0 is an enterprise-grade, containerized system designed for the automated generation of map tiles from OpenStreetMap data sources in Protocolbuffer Binary Format (`.osm.pbf`).
+The OSM Tile Generator is an enterprise-grade, containerized system designed for the automated generation of map tiles from OpenStreetMap data sources in Protocolbuffer Binary Format (`.osm.pbf`).
 The system implements a modular architecture with comprehensive project management capabilities through an interactive Command Line Interface (CLI) and produces cartographically accurate map tiles utilizing the industry-standard `osm-carto` styling specification.
 The entire platform is containerized using Docker technology to ensure consistent deployment across heterogeneous computing environments and eliminate dependency-related deployment issues.

 ### Core System Features: